 - In the event that a seller fails to satisfy us as to the issues referred to in Clause 17.4, the buyer should contact us by email with proof of the existence and terms of the Transfer Contract and that the buyer has transferred the funds owed for the sale of the Debentures.
 We will then investigate and we may suspend the seller’s access to the seller’s Abundance Account and/or the Cash Account pending the completion of our investigation.

-You are solely responsible for the content and accuracy of any content you post on the Bulletin Board.
-You should not use the Bulletin Board in any of the following ways:
+You are solely responsible for the content and accuracy of any content you post on the marketplace.
+You should not use the marketplace in any of the following ways:

-- in any way that causes, or in our view is likely to cause, the Bulletin Board or access to it to be interrupted or damaged in any way;
+- in any way that causes, or in our view is likely to cause, the marketplace or access to it to be interrupted or damaged in any way;

 - for fraudulent purposes, or in connection with a criminal offence;